joshru/Agendizer/README.txt

 How to run our program (Java 8 required!):
 	-> Simply run the included .jar file to get things going.
 From here you can create a new user or log in with an existing one.
 	-> After logging in you can create new agendas, create tasks within those agendas and get on to managing your life like a superstar!

+	**NOTE: You might have to add the sql connector jar to the project yourself.
+The way IntelliJ structures its libraries might cause it to be different in the ide of your choice